microsoft/Mastering-the-Marketplace/index.md

       excerpt: The SaaS Accelerator is a turn key reference implementation of a SaaS offer.
 Install in 20 minutes!
       cta: Take me to it
       url: '/saas-accelerator'
+    - title: Mastering Partner Center
+      excerpt: How-to content for working with the publisher's portal
+      cta: Take me to it
+      url: '/partner-center'
     - title: Virtual Machine offers
       excerpt: Create VM offers to publish in the Azure Marketplace
       cta: Take me to it